bpoplauschi/ImageCachingBenchmark/README.md

 - **store** the **decompressed image** on disk and in memory to avoid redoing the decompression
 - use **GCD** and **blocks**.
 This makes the code more performant, easier to read and write.
 In nowadays, GCD and blocks is a must for async operations
 - *nice to have: category over UIImageView for trivial integration.*
-- *nice to have: ability to process the image after download and before storing it into the cache.
-At this point, only SDWebImage has this feature available.
-I won't include this in the evaluation since it's a limited usage feature.*
+- *nice to have: ability to process the image after download and before storing it into the cache.*

 #### Is Core Data a good candidate?